D3F VIP Judging Panel - 2023

 National Gallery of Art, former Head of Film

-Film curator, founded film program at National Gallery in Washington, DC, where served for >30 years.
-Board member for major film orgs, incl Robert Flaherty Seminar and Washington Environmental Film Festival.
-Editorial boards member: The Moving Image and Getty Trust’s Program for Art on Film.
+Film curator, founded film program at National Gallery of Art in Washington, DC, where she served for >30 years.
+Board member for major film orgs, including the Robert Flaherty Seminar and Washington Environmental Film Festival.
+Editorial board member for The Moving Image and Getty Trust’s Program for Art on Film.